2015 Garland tornado: Aftermath

 The supercell that produced this EF4 tornado had first produced an EF3 tornado that injured 46 people in the Ovilla and Red Oak areas.
 The EF4 tornado was the strongest, deadliest, and first fatal tornado ever recorded in Dallas County during the month of December since modern records began in 1950.
 After the violent tornado had lifted, the same storm produced an EF2 tornado that killed two people and injured 119 others in and around Copeville.
 After producing an EF1 tornado near Farmersville after the Copeville tornado, the storm would produce one final EF1 tornado that killed an infant and injured two other people near Blue Ridge before weakening and dissipating.

 In Dallas County, more than 600 homes and businesses were either severely damaged or destroyed.
-The city enacted a 24-hour curfew to keep roads clear to aid with search-and-rescue operations.
+As many as 50,000 power outages were caused by the tornado and associated storm.
 A total of 10 people died as a direct result of the tornado, nine of which occurred on the President George Bush Turnpike and I-30 where people were inside of vehicles.
 The ages of the victims here ranged from 1 to 77 years of age.
 One 77-year-old male was also killed in Rowlett while sheltering in a home.
+Many whose homes were destroyed by the tornado took shelter in gas stations and 41 took shelter in the Gale Fields Recreation Center.

+Following the tornado, first responder efforts were hampered by rain, wind and cold.
+Multiple organizations, including the Salvation Army and Humanity First arrived to provide food, clothing and shelter to those affected.
+President Barack Obama declared a major disaster in the state of Texas, sending federal funding to the affected counties, as well as providing cheaper housing and repairs to anyone who lost their home or suffered damage as a result of the tornado.
+Gregg Abott delivered his prayers and emphasized his support for those impacted.
+The city enacted a 24-hour curfew to keep roads clear to aid with search-and-rescue operations.
+As a result of the tornado, preparedness and safety significantly improved, with new sirens and a new operations center being installed.

 In 2023, tornado expert Thomas P. Grazulis unofficially rated the tornado EF3 and stated the maximum width of the tornado was 400 yd.